pwagener/node-lambdabox/README.md

 1. Put it on a diet
 2. Put some of it in a Lambdabox

-Let's face it: no one likes a diet; so on to #2.
+No one likes a diet; so let's talk about #2.

 ## Installation